chippisc/dwh/katakoda/step3.md

 Load CSV data
 This will model every line of the CSV file as a new person.
 Relations between every participant and the other columns will be created.
 The line greatest fear will not be imported to keep the example simple.
+In below image the general structure of a graph can be seen.
+For our example we will create Nodes (Vertices) and Edges (Relations).

 ![Structure of graph stores](./assets/Screenshot_Folien_graphmodel.png)